DriveGen3D: Boosting Feed-Forward Driving Scene Generation with Efficient Video Diffusion: Method

 \subsection{Overview}

-DriveGen3D, as illustrated in Figure~\ref{fig:method}, is an integrated 3D driving scene generation system composed of two key components: \textbf{FastDrive-DiT} for efficient long video generation, and \textbf{FastRecon3D} for feed-forward 3D scene reconstruction.
+DriveGen3D is an integrated 3D driving scene generation framework composed of two key components as illustrated in Figure~\ref{fig:method}.
 The pipeline begins with FastDrive-DiT, which synthesizes high-resolution, temporally coherent driving videos under conditional guidance.
 These generated videos are then passed to FastRecon3D, which reconstructs dynamic 3D scenes in a feed-forward manner using temporal-aware Gaussian splatting.
 Together, these modules enable rapid and scalable 3D scene generation suitable for real-time simulation and autonomous driving applications.

-The architecture of our efficient video diffusion module, dubbed FastDrive-DiT, integrates two targeted acceleration strategies to address the high inference cost of driving video generation. \textit{Diffusion steps acceleration}: Given the slow inference speed of the driving video generation diffusion process, we employ TeaCache \cite{liu2024timestep} to expedite the generation.
-In contrast to the original approach, we utilize TeaCache only for the conditional branch of the video generation model.
-This modification reduces the calculation cost of TeaCache by half, leading to a speedup of more than $2\times$. \textit{Quantized DiT}: Considering the high cost of the attention part in the video generation model, we use SageAttention \cite{zhang2025sageattention,zhang2024sageattention2} for the quantization of $Q, K, V$ during the inference procedure.
-We conduct inference profiling and apply SageAttention to all the attention blocks, we are able to save an additional 30 seconds of inference time.
+The architecture of our efficient video diffusion module, dubbed FastDrive-DiT, integrates two targeted acceleration strategies to address the high inference cost of driving video generation, leading to a speedup of more than $2\times$.
+FastRecon3D proposes a temporally context-visible fusion module based on the static feed-forward framework, resulting in better temporally consistent per-frame Gaussians.

-The architecture design of FastRecon3D is similar to DrivingForward~\cite{tian2024drivingforward}.
-The generated image is first processed through an image encoder, after which it is fed into decoders to obtain camera pose estimation and depth information respectively.
-These derived parameters are subsequently combined with the encoded image features and fed into the Gaussian prediction network, which predicts per-frame Gaussian parameters for dynamic scene representation.